Best restaurants in Denver

 Why go?
 For a special occasion that warrants Burgundian escargot, Tarte Flambée, beef Wellington and pheasant breast.
-The menu changes monthly at the chefs’ discretion at this intimate fine-dining destination, but thankfully, the butter-poached lobster mac-n-cheese—an indulgent bite of beurre-blanc heaven and “Food Network Challenge” winner—is a staple.
+The menu changes monthly at the chefs’ discretion, but thankfully, the butter-poached lobster mac-n-cheese—an indulgent bite of beurre-blanc heaven and “Food Network Challenge” winner—is a staple.

 What is it?
 The sushi at these sister spots, occupying swanky digs right next door to each other on bustling Old South Pearl Street in Platt Park, is so fresh you’ll swear you’re in Japan.